etingof/snmpsim/README.txt

 <community> .snmprec

-In other words, Simulator first tries to take community name (which by the way may be an empty tring), destination and source addresses into account.
+In other words, Simulator first tries to take community name (which by the way may be an empty string), destination and source addresses into account.
 If that does not match any existing file, the next probe would use community name and destination address.
 The last resort is to probe files by just community name, as described in previous chapters.